mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 .. option:: --root-password=<password>

-   Password for the root user.
+   The password for the root user.

 .. option:: --server=<source>

-   Connection information for the source server in the format:
+   Connection information for the server to be cloned in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]

 .. option:: --verbose, -v